chelsey-wiley/CandylandChristmas/readMe.md

 ##  Solutions:
 * Specificity issues on inline content added through js -- opted to use an id instead of a class name.
 * Wishlist.html imgs not sizing consistently -- used object-fit: contain.
+* selectQueryAll bug on Wishlist page -- redetermined the event listener on the grid div.